parameterIT/experiment-toolkit/README.md

 It consists of three parts:

 1. A bash script to run our tool on all the tags of a given git repository
-2. A python program to run code climate on all the tags of a given git repository, outputting in a format compatible with our tool
+2. A python program to run code climate on all the tags of a given git repository, outputting in a format compatible with our tool (this can also be run through a bash script)
 3. A python program that can visualize the outputs of the two aforementioned parts using bokeh

 ## Set-up